ImranAdan/api-docker-k8s-infra-template/README.md

 1. Customize Kubernetes manifests in the `k8s/` directory.

-2. Update AWS CDK code in the `cdk/` directory according to your infrastructure requirements.
+2. Update infrastructure `infra/` directory according to your infrastructure requirements.

 3. Deploy the application using Kubernetes and AWS CDK commands.